Meniscus tear: Post-surgical rehabilitation

 After a successful surgery for treating the destroyed part of the meniscus, patients must follow a rehabilitation program to have the best result.
 The rehabilitation following a meniscus surgery depends on whether the entire meniscus was removed or repaired.

 If the damaged part of the meniscus was removed, patients can usually start walking using a crutch a day or two after surgery.
 Although each case is different, patients return to their normal activities on average after a few weeks (2 or 3).
 Still, a completely normal walk will resume gradually, and it's not unusual to take 2–3 months for the recovery to reach a level where a patient will walk totally smoothly.
 Many meniscectomy patients don't ever feel a 100% functional recovery, but even years after the procedure they sometimes feel tugging or tension in a part of their knee.
 There is little medical follow-up after meniscectomy and official medical documentation tends to ignore the imperfections and side-effects of this procedure.

-If the meniscus was repaired, the rehabilitation program that follows is a lot more intensive.
+If the meniscus was repaired, the physical therapy program that follows is a lot more intensive.
 After the surgery, a hinged knee brace is sometimes placed on the patient.
 This brace allows controlled movement of the knee.
 The patient is encouraged to walk using crutches from the first day, and most of the times can put partial weight on the knee.

 Improving symptoms, restoring function, and preventing further injuries are the main goals when rehabilitating.
 By the end of rehabilitation, normal range of motion, function of muscles and coordination of the body are restored.
 Personalized rehabilitation programs are designed considering the patient's surgery type, location repaired (medial or lateral), simultaneous knee injuries, type of meniscal tear, age of patient, condition of the knee, loss of strength and ROM, and the expectations and motivations of the patient.

 Day one through ten of arthroscopy surgical recovery.